-Ginger is used mainly to treat nausea, upset stomach, and gastric issues.
+Ginger is used mainly to treat nausea, upset stomach, and other stomach issues.
 Ginger

-reduces

-nausea through a direct effect on the stomach rather than on the central nervous system.
+reduces nausea through a direct effect on the stomach rather than on the central nervous

-There are conflicting reports about whether ginger increases the speed of gastric
+There are conflicting reports about whether ginger increases the speed of stomach

 emptying.
-One large study showed it had no effect.
-However, it increases motility
+A large study showed it had no effect.
+But it increases movement of the

 Ginger has been used to treat nausea due to mild gastrointestinal infections and pregnancy.

-Studies show mixed results for these effects.
-But research shows that ginger is safe
+show mixed results for these effects.
+But research shows that ginger is safe and effective

 Ginger also contains gomgerol and shogaol.
 They both aid in pain relief and decrease

-arthritis and arthralgia.
-It may also decrease pain in arthritis.
+arthralgia.
+It may also decrease pain from arthritis.